christopherhuntley/is135-docs/StagUpBootstrap/Readme.md

 * [Part 4: Backgrounds, Typography, and Buttons](Part4.md)
 * [Part 5: Panels](Part5.md)
 * [Part 6: Thumbnails and Media Objects](Part6.md)
+* Part7: Debugging with DevTools
-* Part 7: Javascript effects
+* Part 8: Javascript effects

 Do not start any of the tutorials until instructed.
 They are designed to correspond to specific chapters of your textbook.